-Most seasoned travelers will agree that traveling around China isn’t as easy and simple as it would be anywhere else in the world.
+Most seasoned travelers will agree that traveling around China can be a bit different than what they’re used to.
+It isn’t always as easy and simple as it would be in most other places around the world.
 For those who regularly take to the skies to reach their desired location, most airports develop a familiar feeling to them.
-The languages being bounced about may differ, but the check-in counters will still be in place, the lines at security checkpoints will still be long and your air hostess will still run through a few pre-flight safety reminders once you’re on board.
-China, however, can offer up a few differences you’re unlikely to face elsewhere.
+The languages being bounced about may differ.
+However, the check-in counters will still be in their place, the lines at security checkpoints will still be long, and your air hostess will still run through a few pre-flight safety reminders once you’re on board.
+China, on the other hand, can offer up a few differences you’re unlikely to face elsewhere.
 Knowing some useful air travel tips for China before your trip can save you time and hassle!

 1. Check Your Luggage Weight Limit

 Something most travelers always have high on their list.
-Seems simple enough right?
-Wrong.
-Many first-time travelers to China forget that the luggage weight limit for domestic trips differ from the limits they adhered to arriving on their international flight.
-Domestic flights allow 20 kgs (about 45 lbs) per person, whilst your international flight usually allows 30 kgs (66 lbs) luggage per person.
-One of the most useful air travel tips for China to remember, and a costly thing to forget when traveling around China by air!
+Seems simple enough, right?
+What many first-time travelers to China forget is that the luggage weight limit for domestic trips differs from that of the limits they had on their international flight.
+Domestic flights only allow 20 kgs (about 45 lbs) per person, whilst international flights usually allow 30 kgs (66 lbs) per person.
+One of the most useful air travel tips for China to remember, and a potentially costly detail to forget!

 2. Expect Flight Delays – and Prepare for Them